Senate committee meets with Biden's pick to lead ATF hours after Texas shooting

 "It is a core value of mine that politics can play no role in law enforcement, none at all," Dettelbach told the committee on Wednesday.

-"The gun groups want it to go vacant; they don't want the agency doing its job," asserted Senate Judiciary Chairman Dick Durbin, D-Illinois.
+"The gun groups want it to go vacant; they don't want the agency doing its job," asserted Senate Judiciary Chairman Dick Durbin, D-Ill.

 Still, the White House said this time could be different: major police and sheriff organizations are backing Dettelbach, as are eight former ATF directors and 141 onetime Justice Department officials from both political parties.